Middle School Academics

 Although our school may seem small in size, there are over 40 extra-curricular sports, clubs or activities throught the academy during the year.
 Each of these provide an opportunity for leadership.
 Whether captain of the forensics, basketball or volleyball teams, President of the French club or student council, or editor of the yearbook, students learn the responsibilities, challenges and rewards of a leadership role with the support and guidance of a coach or faculty member.

-Award Winning Public Speaking Team Lacordaire Academy's Middle School Forensic team is currently ranked first in the North Jersey Junior Forensics League for 2012-13.
-The team was the League Champions last year and won 2nd place in 2012 and 1st place in 2013 at the annual Union Catholic High School tournament for middle schools all over New Jersey.
+Award Winning Public Speaking Team Lacordaire Academy's Middle School Forensic team is currently ranked first in the North Jersey Junior Forensics League.
+The team was the League Champion in 2011-12 and 2012-13 and won 2nd place in 2012 and 1st place in 2013 at the annual Union Catholic High School tournament for middle schools all over New Jersey.

 Award Winning Performing Arts Program Each year our 7th and 8th graders participate in a Shakespeare competition held at Drew University and run by Shakespeare Live.
 Several of our students win awards and the school has been commended on its program and productions of The Tempest and A Comedy of Errors.

 Award Winning Writing Program Grades K-8 use a process approach to teach writing.
 Lacordaire Academy was recognized as an Honor School by Creative Communications for categories of personal narratives and poetry.

 High Writing Assessment Scores In November 2011, 7th grade students scored 96.2% for the class mean on the Terra Nova Writing Assessment which means they performed better than 96% of students who took the test nationally.